-Books like Anatomy of The Spirit can really teach you how a thought manifests into disease.
+Books like Anatomy of The Spirit can really teach you how thought manifests into disease.
 And how cleansing a thought can reverse the effects of the illness!

 There are many ways to actively investigate our subconscious patterns and heal them at their root level.
 To name a few popular solutions:

 Having a series of questions to guide your self-reflection can really help you when you’re getting started, versus an uncertain “dear diary”.
 If you’re new and looking for tips, here are 7 different journaling techniques I’d recommend trying.

 Now, there’s a lot of fear around hypnosis, and I understand because I’ve been raised with the same notions.
-But having experienced hypnotherapy myself, I’ve noticed enormous amounts of mental blocks clearing, which I had no clue about.
+But having experienced hypnotherapy myself, I’ve noticed enormous amounts of mental block clearing, which I had no clue about.

-Granted how strange hypnotherapy may sound, I’ve put together a post that addresses your questions around the process.
+Granted how strange hypnotherapy may sound, I’ve put together a post that addresses your questions about the process.
 If you want to undergo a session of hypnotherapy, it’ll be good to read this first, to set your expectations.

 – Chakra Balancing

-This is my favourite subject to talk about, because of how easy it is to rebalance yourself, once you understand the Chakra System’s role in your life!
+This is my favorite subject to talk about, because of how easy it is to rebalance yourself, once you understand the Chakra System’s role in your life!

 Not to toot my own horn, but I highly recommend my chakra balancing workshop, if you’re interested in uncovering and healing blockages in a practical way.

 – Inner Child & Parental Wound Healing